d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

-# MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks
+# MITRE ATT&CK Tactics, Techniques & Procedures (TTPs) Mapping to Active Directory (AD) Attacks
-Comprehensive mapping of Active Directory (AD) attacks to the MITRE ATT&amp;CK® framework.
-Covers TTPs for credential dumping, lateral movement, persistence, and privilege escalation with detection rules, attack simulations, and mitigation strategies for Windows/AD environments.
-Focuses on actionable threat intel.
+> This in-depth guide maps popular and commonly-used Active Directory (AD) attack vectors to the MITRE ATT&CK® Framework.
+It provides a deep dive into TTPs for credential dumping, lateral movement, persistence, privilege escalation, including specialized AD CS exploitation.
+Designed for high-impact offensive operations, it features detection rules, attack simulations, and Windows-specific mitigation strategies.

-# Project Name
-> Outline a brief description of your project.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> The mapping includes:

+* **Toolsets**: Essential software for AD exploitation.
+* **Execution**: Exact command-line syntax for rapid deployment.
+* **Tradecraft**: Pro-tips, best practices, and common pitfalls for offensive tools.
+* **Evasion**: Proven strategies to bypass Blue Team defenses and security controls.

+> Focuses on actionable threat intel.
+Best for red teamss, offensive security professionals, penetration testers, ethical hackers, purple teams, vulnerability specialists, cybersecurity professional.

+> This resource delivers actionable threat intelligence tailored for Red Teams, penetration testers, ethical hackers, and purple team practitioners looking to harden or exploit AD environments.

+> This repository is intended strictly for educational purposes, designed to assist security professionals, researchers, and ethical hackers in understanding attacker tactics, techniques, and procedures (TTPs) to strengthen defensive strategies.
+The authors are not liable for any misuse of this information.
+>
 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)